50-80’ tall by 50-80’ wide

 White Oak wood is one of the most useful woods we have in our forests.
 It is used for furniture, flooring, boat building, wine and whiskey barrels, and cabinetry.
 It is a very tough wood and resistant to water.
 It is reasonably priced and has qualities prized by woodworkers.

-When using this plant for landscaping much attention must be paid to putting it in a rich well drained soil with a generous mulch ring around the plant.
+When using this plant for landscaping much attention must be paid to putting it in rich well-drained soil with a generous mulch ring around the plant.
 I have always thought that this was an example of a Wisconsin native plant that likely benefits substantially from having the natural soil organisms from its native environment in its root zone.
 Think about that when siting this plant.

 Quercus macrocarpa gets its name (macro meaning large and carpa meaning fruit) from the fruit (acorns) that can be very large in this species.
 I have collected acorns from a Missouri seed source that were the diameter of a quarter.
-Here in southern Wisconsin they are typically the size of a dime on up to a nickel.
+Here in southern Wisconsin, they are typically the size of a dime or up to a nickel.
 The common name Bur Oak comes from the bur-like fringing on the edge of the acorn cap.
-The acorns are a prized food for squirrels, deer, blue jays and crows, as well as chipmunks and mice.
+The acorns are a prized food for squirrels, deer, blue jays, and crows, as well as chipmunks and mice.